 Lives & livelihoods: How savings groups transform lives

-Most formal financial institutions are unable to reach the world’s poorest people, who greatly need access to financial services.
-To address this need, we help community members to form groups, pool their savings and make loans to each other.
-This approach has created economic opportunities for nearly 1.8 million people who live in the world’s most impoverished areas.
+Most formal financial institutions are unable to reach the world’s poorest people, who greatly need access to a range of financial services.
+To address this need, we help community members form savings groups, pool their savings and make loans to each other.
+This approach has created economic opportunities for nearly 5.5 million people who live in the world’s most impoverished areas.

 CRS provides training and capacity strengthening to new savings groups, using a highly sustainable market-based approach.
-Upon completing their first 12-month cycle, groups can operate on their own.
+Upon completing their first cycle, which generally lasts 8-12 months, CRS savings groups can operate on their own.

 — Lisa, a SILC participant in the